What to Expect

 -

-After we receive your referral, our administrator will contact you by text, phone, email, and/or post to arrange for you to attend an assessment.
+After we receive your referral, our administrator will contact you by text, phone, email, and/or post to arrange for you to attend a screening appointment.
 Generally, we text people about their appointments unless they prefer otherwise.

 -

-Your assessment (your first appointment) may take place at our building or over Zoom, depending on availability and your preference.
+Your screening appointment may take place at our building or over Zoom, depending on availability and your preference.

 -

 We are located at 104 Kennerley Road, Davenport, SK2 6EY.
-We have our own private parking lot around the side of the building.
-We are also right next to the Davenport train station if you are coming on public transport.
+We have our own parking lot around the side of the building.
+We are also right next to the Davenport train station, and near lots of bus routes, if you are coming on public transport.

 -

 There are four stairs to get into our building with a handrail.
 Unfortunately, it is not wheelchair accessible.
-If you would prefer a face to face appointment and you are a wheelchair user, we can arrange an assessment for you in an accessible building.
+If you would prefer a face to face appointment and you are a wheelchair user, we can arrange your screening appointment in an accessible building.
 We have two ground-floor consulting rooms and a ground-floor toilet.

 -

-Your assessment will last around an hour (or 2 hours if you are on our FREED pathway).
+Your screening appointment will last around an hour (or 2 hours if you are on our FREED pathway).

 -

-If you are attending your assessment on Zoom, please make sure you will have a fully private, quiet space available for the entire duration of your assessment.
+If you are attending on Zoom, please make sure you will have a fully private, quiet space available for the entire duration of your appointment.

 -